wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/opportunities/_index.md

       text: |
         **Start date:** Flexible, immediately available.
         **Duration:** Three years, fully funded.
-        **Compensation:** Total annual package up to RMB 570,000, depending on background and eligibility for university and provincial talent programmes.

         **Role.** Postdoctoral researchers in the LENS Lab will lead independent research within the group's directions — multijunction photovoltaics, interface engineering, device stability, solar
         fuels, or novel multilayer optoelectronic devices.
-Postdocs are supported in developing their own research ideas, writing proposals, mentoring graduate students, building international
-        collaborations, and preparing for the next stage of their careers.
+The position is structured to support transition toward an independent academic or industrial career.

+        **Responsibilities:**

+        - Plan and carry out an independent research programme aligned with one or more of the group's research directions.
+        - Design and execute experiments, develop new methodologies, and critically interpret experimental and computational results.
+        - Disseminate research findings through peer-reviewed publications and at international conferences.
+        - Co-supervise and mentor graduate and undergraduate students in the group.
+        - Contribute to scientific discussions across the group and to the writing of proposals, reports, and publications.
+        - Participate in maintaining laboratory infrastructure and contribute to the development of shared experimental capabilities.

         **Required qualifications:**